Start point - Askham - car park by

 We were soon there, and Dad took this

-We can't help saying that from this angle it look rather like a
+"No disrespect, but I can't help thinking that from this angle it looks rather like a

-and then in a short distance arrived at what
+...to then, in a short distance, arrive at what

 is known as the Cairn Circle.